Internal Transfer Students

 Admission to the Smith School is highly competitive and based on a holistic process.
 We are searching for a diverse, engaged, and academically talented pool of students.
 Academic records, co-curricular involvement, leadership experience, and honors and awards will be considered in the admission decision.
 Students are strongly encouraged to submit a resume and letter detailing their accomplishments and experience with their applications.

-We encourage you to meet with your current academic advisor to review your schedule and make sure you are meeting the academic qualifications for your Smith application.
+We encourage you to meet with your current academic advisor to review your schedule and ensure you meet the academic qualifications for your Smith application.

 How many students apply?